mLenehan1/ECE-FinalYearProject/ProjectReport/BackgroundLitSurvey/tracking.md

-## Client Tracking
+## Listener Tracking

-Another aspect of the project is the client tracking and audio routing.
+Another aspect of the project is the listener tracking and audio routing.
 There are multiple protocols which may be used in order to determine location of a mobile device.
 Bluetooth "Beacons" or Access Points are used, sending a packet to the device, the signal strength may be used to calculation and approximate distance\cite{Park15}.